-The financial sustainability will be achieved by the applications of well structured, transparent and focused public investment pattern.
+The financial sustainability will be 34 and by the applications of well structured, transparent and focused public investment pattern.
 This will make the city attractive for people to come and work, live, and enjoy their leisure time in the city.